mlundine/tensorflow_app/README.md

 conda env create --file yolov5.yml

-conda activate MarkAppGPU
+conda activate tensorflowappgpu

 cd wherever_you_placed_it/tensoflow_app/gui

-python Lundine_gui_new.py
+python Lundine_gui_new.py  (On Windows)

+python Lundine_gui_new_mac.py   (On Macs)

 Then the GUI will run.

+Now go to downloading pretrained tensorflow models, unless you only want to make a yolov5 model, then go to II.
+Annotating.

 **I. Installation and Setup for Executable (No yolov5 capabilities)**